Smart EQ ForFour (2017-2019) interior, dashboard & comfort

 - 2Range, battery & chargingWith a real-world range of less than 70 miles, the Smart EQ ForFour really is best suited to city use

-- 5Interior & comfort - currently readingSmart EQ ForFour boasts a well trimmed and generously appointed interior
+- 5Interior, dashboard & comfort - currently readingSmart EQ ForFour boasts a well trimmed and generously appointed interior